 2 Year Old Sleep Regression: 5 Tips To Help You Cope

-- Offer comfort, but don’t form new (bad) sleep habits.
+1. Offer comfort, but don’t form new (bad) sleep habits.
 If your toddler just won’t cooperate at bedtime, or is waking often at night, it’s fine to offer lots of comfort and cuddles.
 But avoid forming any new (bad) sleep habits that you’ll have to undo later.
 In general, be sure that your child is still falling asleep without much help from you, and is sleeping in her own sleeping space.

-- Consider putting off potty training or transitioning to a big kid bed.
+2. Consider putting off potty training or transitioning to a big kid bed.
 If you can tell that transitioning to a new bed or potty training is at the root of your 2 year old’s sleep regression issues, consider putting off the transition for a few months.
 It can be a great idea to wait and then try again later, when your toddler is a few months older.

-- Adjust your toddler’s schedule as necessary.
+3. Adjust your toddler’s schedule as necessary.
 If you need to incorporate more wake time in your child’s day, adjust the schedule so that you allow more time between the end of the afternoon nap and bedtime.
 You can shift the nap earlier or shift bedtime later to accomplish this.

-- Institute a rest time to deal with your 2-year old’s nap strike.
+4. Institute a rest time to deal with your 2-year old’s nap strike.
 If your 2-year old is on a nap strike, don’t rush to give up the afternoon nap.
 Instead, institute rest time.
 Put your toddler in bed with a few books and toys.
 Let him know that while it’s fine if he’s awake, he needs to stay in bed.
 This ensures that if he does get sleepy, he’s already well-positioned to fall asleep.

 Want FREE sleep help that you can put to use right away?
 Download a copy of our free guide, Toddler Sleep Secrets!
-The guide is available to download instantly, which means you can start using the techniques in it as early as tonight.
+The guide is available to download instantly.
+This means you can start using the techniques in it as early as tonight.
 Download now, and learn why your toddler is waking at night and resisting naps!
 And learn what you can do about it and how!